Counting gluings of octahedra

 \subsection{The bijection}

+This bijection is a particular case of a generic bijection exposed in \cite{StuffedWalshMaps}.
+We adapt the bijection and the proof to make the article both self-contained and simpler to read than \cite{StuffedWalshMaps}.

-\begin{theorem} There is a bijection between $\cG$ and $\cM$ which maps bubbles to square--vertices, faces of color 1 (respectively of color 2) to faces of $M^{(1)}$ (respectively $M^{(2)}$) and faces of color 3 to black vertices (it therefore preserves the numbers of faces as defined in \ref{def:Faces} and \ref{def:FacesM}). \end{theorem}
+\begin{theorem} There is a bijection between $\cG$ and $\cM$ which maps bubbles to square--vertices, bicolored cycles of colors $(01)$ to (respectively of colors $(02)$) to faces of $M^{(1)}$ (respectively $M^{(2)}$) and bicolored cycles of colors $(03)$ to black vertices (we recall that the definition of the faces of $M$ are in \ref{def:FacesM}). \end{theorem}